njakub/kaz-mielony/src/content/recipes/einstein/einstein-honey-fried-eggs.md

 9. **Plate the dish**: Place the toast on a plate, top with the honey-glazed eggs, then spoon the garlic mushrooms alongside.

 10. **Finish**: Sprinkle with the remaining fresh parsley and drizzle a little extra honey over the top for added sweetness.

-## Einstein's Touch

-This dish embodies Einstein's philosophy of elegant simplicity—few ingredients combined thoughtfully to create something greater than the sum of its parts.
-The sweet-savory balance would have appealed to his scientific mind, which appreciated harmony and proportion in all things.

-Serve immediately while the eggs are still warm and the honey glaze is glistening, just as Einstein would have enjoyed it before settling into a morning of contemplating the mysteries of the universe.